 SCHAUMBURG, ILL.
 (March 30, 2011) —

-Dermatologist Dirk M. Elston, MD, FAAD, has been elected president of the American Academy of Dermatology (Academy), the world’s largest dermatologic society, representing more than 17,000 physicians specializing in the diagnosis and medical, surgical and cosmetic treatment of skin, hair and nail conditions.
-In addition, Dr. Elston will hold this same position for the American Academy of Dermatology Association.
-He will be installed as president-elect in March 2012 and will hold the office of president for one year beginning in March 2013.
+Darryl M. Bronson, MD, MPH, FAAD, a dermatologist in private practice in Highland Park, Ill., has been elected vice president of the American Academy of Dermatology (Academy), the world’s largest dermatologic society, representing more than 17,000 physicians specializing in the diagnosis and medical, surgical and cosmetic treatment of conditions of the skin, hair and nails.
+In addition, Dr. Bronson will hold this same position for the American Academy of Dermatology Association.
+He will be installed as vice president-elect in March 2012 and will hold the office of vice president for one year beginning in March 2013.

 The American Academy of Dermatology (Academy), founded in 1938, is the largest, most influential, and most representative of all dermatologic associations.
 A sister organization to the Academy, the American Academy of Dermatology Association is the resource for government affairs, health policy and practice information for dermatologists, and plays a major role in formulating policies that can enhance the quality of dermatologic care.
 With a membership of more than 17,000 physicians worldwide, the Academy is committed to: advancing the diagnosis and medical, surgical, and cosmetic treatment of the skin, hair and nails; advocating high standards in clinical practice, education, and research in dermatology; and supporting and enhancing patient care for a lifetime of healthier skin.
 For more information, contact the Academy at 1-888-462-DERM (3376) or www.aad.org.